Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Results

-The right-hand plot of Fig.~\ref{fig_adhoc_MFML_LC} further investigates this saturation by comparing $\Gamma{N_{train}^{TZVP}}$-curves for $N_{train}^{TZVP}\in\{2,8,64\}$.
-The y-axis reports the MAE in $\rm cm^{-1}$ while the x-axis denotes the time-cost in minutes to generate the training data used in the multifidelity models.
+The right-hand plot of Figure \ref{fig_adhoc_MFML_LC} further investigates this saturation by comparing the $\Gamma(N_{\rm train}^{\rm TZVP})$-curves for $N_{\rm train}^{\rm TZVP}\in\{2,8,32\}$.
+The y-axis reports the RMAE while the x-axis denotes the time-cost in minutes to generate the training data used in the multifidelity models.
 An inset is provided for the interval between $10^3-10^4$ minutes for a better view of the $\Gamma(\cdot)$curves.
 The o-MFML learning curve for $\gamma=2$ is provided for reference.